Tanzania Ports Authority

 Tanzania Ports Authority (TPA) is a parastatal public corporation acting under the aegis of the Ministry of Infrastructure Development, that has the responsibility "to manage and operate" the ocean ports and lake ports of the country of Tanzania.
-The Tanzania Ports Authrorty headquarters are located in Kurasini Dar es Salaam.
+The Tanzania Ports Authority headquarters are located in Mchafukoge ward of Ilala District in Dar es Salaam Region.
 It is a member of the Port Management Association of Eastern and Southern Africa.

 History

 Colonial period

 The first formal commercial ports developed in German East Africa was the Tanga Port connected to the Usambara Railway in 1883 and the Dar es Salaam Port connected to the Tanzania Central Railway in 1905.
 The ports were controlled directly by the railway authorities throughout the colonial period.
 In 1947 the British government formed the East African Railways and Harbours Corporation.
 The corporation was formed by merging the Kenya and Uganda Railways and Harbours with the Tanganyika Railway and all Tanganyikan ports and harbours.